websharper-samples/LoginWithBulma/README.md

 </div>
 ```

-The last bit is handling the showing/hiding of this error message in `Client.fs` by applying the `hidden` class we added to our template earlier:
+The last bit is handling the showing/hiding of this error message in `Client.fs` by applying the `hidden` class you added to the template earlier:

 ```fsharp
     .AttrEmailMessage(Attr.DynamicClassPred "hidden" emailValid.View)
 ```

-We leave it to you as an exercise to show a similar error message for the password box; just a small hint: it looks exactly like above.
+As a bonus exercise, you can add a similar error message for the password field as well, and just a  hint: it will look exactly like what you did above.

 ## Source code and try the app

-You can fork [this SPA project](https://github.com/websharper-samples/LoginWithBulma) with all of its 35 lines of F# code and the adapted HTML template via GitHub.
+You can fork [this SPA project](https://github.com/websharper-samples/LoginWithBulma) via GitHub, it's a whopping 35 LOC F# in its entirety - enjoy!
 You can also [try out a slightly adapted version](http://try.websharper.com/snippet/adam.granicz/0000Jn) live on Try WebSharper.

 Happy coding!